AlpacaTunnel/alpaca-tunnel/wiki.md

     a2) If the peer specifies some forwarders, then the packet should be sent to these forwarders.

-When a peer receives a packet, it should do this way:
+When a peer receives a packet from the UDP socket, it should do this way:

     b1) If dst_id in header equals the peer's ID, then write it to the tunnel device.
 (This step can be optimized, see below #3.)